RawanBahnous/INKFOX/README.md

 Admin Dashboard: Seamlessly manage and monitor platform activities through an admin dashboard.

+Login As user :
+- Register as New one
+- Login with claims:(mail:rawan@mail.com , Pass: Raw@@123)

 How To Run the Project,

 Follow these steps to run the INKFOX project on your local machine: